-In this blog post, we share the best things to do around Manuel Antonio Costa Rica, from wildlife spotting to waterfall chasing and the best places to stay in the area.
+This blog post shares the best things to do around Manuel Antonio Costa Rica, from wildlife spotting to waterfall chasing, and the best places to stay in the area.

 Best things to do in Manuel Antonio Costa Rica